ydataai/academy/README.md

 # YData Academy
 ## Code repository

-In here you'll find the code samples from our blogs posts.
+In here you'll find technical documentation, tutorials and code samples from our blogs posts.

-It is organized chronologically and every folder has the link to the blog post has well as to the dataset used.

 Visit us at https://YData.ai